Kartaverse/OpenDisplayXR/docs/guides/Monado_for_macOS.md

 	make[1]: *** [src/xrt/targets/openxr/CMakeFiles/openxr_monado.dir/all] Error 2
 	make: *** [all] Error 2

-You can still force the generation of the CLI using:
+You can still force the generation of the monado-cli excutable using:

 	cd $HOME/monado/build/src/xrt/targets/cli/
 	make